roe-dl/weewx-skyfield-almanac/README.md

 * `timespan`: You can provide a timespan directly. `almanac_time` is ignored in this case.
-* `archive`: A database manager to get temperature and pressure from for adjusting rising and stetting time according to refraction.
+* `archive`: A database manager to get temperature and pressure from for adjusting rising and setting time according to refraction.
   You can set this parameter to `$day.db_lookup('wx_binding')` to use the actual measurements.